drian0/ac_tech_prototype/README.md

 - a little bit of AC theming for the UI
 - import command for AC v1 maps

+## Findings ##

+### Feasibility ###

+Taking into account a) the capabilities of the new technology b) the capabilities of the development team and c) support of the AC community it is safe to say that renewing the technology stack of AssaultCube with Tesseract is feasible.
+The mission could be structured as follows:

+- *People.* There should be a group of *at least* one developer, one artist and one tester than can focus solely on the first release with Tesseract without distraction.
+Maintenance of AC v1.x and AC mobile should be shouldered by other members of the development team for the duration of the first release.
+- *Methodology.* The first release (*minimum playable product*) should have a very, very limited scope.
+This ensures that it get's done and that it creates a sense of achievement which is important for momentum.
+The scope could include 1 game mode, 1 weapon, 1 player model and 1 map.
+For example: instagib (OSOK with crosshair), sniper rifle, seaman-terrorist-guy and ac_complex.
+- *Hardware Support*

+### Hardware Support ###

+AC v1 was marketed with the promise to run well on old computers.
+Most of the computers that were considered "old" back in 2004 do not exist anymore today.
+If we look at old computers by today's standards then Tessearct will support those when gfx settings are reduced.

+### Balancing Innovation and Tradition ###

+Renewing the tech stack of a game poses the inherent risk of a community split.
+Some will keep playing the old version while others move on to the new version.
+If too many people stick to the old version the endeavour fails.
+Therefore it is important to 'worship tradition'.
+This is especially crucial in the first releases or first months/years.
+There needs to be a plan in which areas innovation is allowed an in which tradition is ensured.

 ## Asset Migration Path ##

 ### Map Migration ###